 continue breast-feeding and treat both the mother and the infant with antibiotics

 discontinue breast-feeding for now and provide antibiotics to the mother

 discontinue any further breast-feeding and perform an incision and drainage immediately

-encourage her to use different breast-feeding positions to massage different milk ducts
+Encourage the use of different breastfeeding positions to massage different milk ducts

-make sure she is getting adequate rest and hydration and is not waiting too long between feeds (or pumping
+Make sure the patient is getting adequate rest and hydration and is not waiting too long between feeds (or pumping)

 Check nipples for cracks, fissures, or signs of fungal infection